enriqueasegura/Fmethod/README.md

 1. Improving tuning parameters.
 2. Improving code's efficiency with respect to noise present in experiment.
 3. Adding safeguards to enhance the robustness of the algorithm.

+For Simulations, we relied on ZEMAX's python API libraries, and MATLAB to design, implement, and optimize the controller.